ilhan007/ui5con-web-component/docs/1_Getting_Started.md

-The **`Token`** and **`Tokenizer`** will be used in the **`Status`** column of the [SmartStore Inventory](https://ilhan007.github.io/ui5con-app/#/detail) instead of the readonly badges that are currently used ("DETERIOATING", "IN-STOCK" on the image below), to implement edit mode of the Table and allow users to remove statuses.
+The **`Token`** and **`Tokenizer`** will be used in the **`Status`** column of the [SmartStore Inventory](https://ilhan007.github.io/ui5con-app/#/detail) instead of the readonly badges that are currently used ("DETERIOATING", "IN-STOCK" on the image below), to implement edit mode of the Table and allow users to edit the statuses (displayed via the Token and Tokenizer).

 <img width="898" alt="Screenshot 2023-06-15 at 15 29 33" src="https://github.com/ilhan007/ui5con-web-component/assets/15702139/d527a173-75d7-4932-aeab-bc04a57979e8">